Buying a Car in the Philippines: Comprehensive Guide for Smart Filipinos

 - Liability Insurance covers accidental damages, including the damaged properties and the medical bill of injured individuals in the accident.
 Though it sounds rewarding, you have to know the maximum amount it can cover, depending on the policy.

 - Collision Coverage is like liability insurance, but it can pay for the full amount of the damage.
-If the damage costs more than the car’s value, then the insurance will cover its value.
+If the damage costs more than the car’s value, the insurance will cover its value.

 Repair and maintenance expenses